Mega Backdoor Roth via 401(k)

 • Confirm all conversions completed with minimal earnings

-• Update beneficiary designations on Roth 401(k) account
+• Update beneficiary designations on the Roth 401(k) sub-account

-The mega backdoor Roth represents the largest legal Roth contribution opportunity available to high-income earners.
-The strategy requires a cooperative employer plan and immediate conversion execution, but the decades of tax-free growth justify the administrative complexity for investors who can afford contributions beyond the standard limits.
+The mega backdoor Roth is the largest legal Roth contribution channel available to high-income earners.
+It requires a cooperative plan and disciplined conversion timing, but for investors who can afford contributions on top of the standard limits, the decades of tax-free compounding outweigh the administrative friction.

 Related Articles